tl-nguyen/freqtrade-pi/README.md

 ## Requirements:
 - Raspberry PI (or similar arm boards like Orange PI, RockPI, etc.) with installed Raspbian OS (or some compatible Debian distros) with enabled SSH
-- Bash terminal on your PC/Mac (for Windows user you can use `Git BASH` terminal)
+- Bash shell on your PC/Mac (for Windows user you can use `Git BASH` terminal)
 - Git on your PC/Mac

 ## Software installation: